UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

                 instance_hash: instance_hash.clone(),

                 // the owner can XC-transfer that NFT to another chain
-                // or they can return that NFT back if they want to. owner,
+                // or they can return that NFT back into the `NftPallet` if they want to. owner,

                 // there is no need to check the metadata